 - Report on the impact of base erosion and profit shifting (BEPS) on low income countries, prepared by the Organisation for Economic Co-operation and Development (OECD)

-- Automatic exchange of information (AEOI): a roadmap for developing country participation, prepared by the OECD-hosted Global Forum on Transparency and Exchange of Information for Tax Purposes.
+- Automatic exchange of information (AEOI): a roadmap for developing country participation [PDF], prepared by the OECD-hosted Global Forum on Transparency and Exchange of Information for Tax Purposes.

 G20 members will also support capacity development efforts in developing countries with a focus on the fundamental building blocks of tax policy and administration, to ensure developing countries can reap the full benefits of international tax reforms and mobilise domestic resources for development.

 The two reports are the result of extensive consultations with developing countries.
 These consultations have highlighted the need to strengthen engagement of developing countries in the G20 international tax agenda.
 As a result, Finance Ministers have asked the OECD, International Monetary Fund, United Nations and World Bank Group to develop a new structured dialogue process for developing countries to work together and directly input into the G20/OECD BEPS project by the G20 Leaders Summit on 15–16 November 2014.